turingschool/curriculum-site/module2/projects/pr_template.md

   - [ ] I have commented my code, particularly in hard-to-understand areas
   - [ ] I have fully tested my code

+(Optional) What questions do you have?
+Anything specific you want feedback on?

+  *

 (For Fun!)
 Please include a link to a gif [or add an emoji] of your feelings about this branch.

 Link: